Students looking at core or supplementary learning materials

 A comprehensive curriculum, also called core and basal, is a primary instructional resource designed for a specific content area.
 It is a full course that addresses all, or nearly all, of the standards and foundational skills for student learning for that grade and subject.

-Basal learning materials are heavily based on a state’s standards and educational research and are “the backbones” of classroom education, Stephanie Stephens from EdReports explained.
+In a 2019 EdReports article, Stephanie Stephens explained, basal learning materials are heavily based on a state’s standards and educational research and are “the backbones” of classroom education.
 These core materials are used for Tier 1 instruction and within the ability range of a large majority of students.

 Experts at The Learning List, who review thousands of instructional materials, further explained that a comprehensive curriculum includes “broad, deep discussions of content; remediation and enrichment activities; formative and summative assessments; as well as teacher resources.”